 4. Writable Surfaces.
 Surfaces for ideation (market board, magnetic, or tackable/stickable) allow students and teachers to generate and easily synthesize ideas as they work through the creative design thinking process.

-See below for a few Makerspace layouts:
+See below for a few Makerspace idea starters:

 Explore what students and educators need within their human and maker-centered learning expeditions.
 For more information on Makerspaces, click here to download KI Furniture's interactive brochure and contact us for more details!